MarkCummins-SETU/Scripting-for-Cybersecurity/lab1.md

 > 💡 You can continue with the rest of this lab without waiting for approval.

-All of the lab activities and in-class demos will be completed using the setup outlined below, however you are free to use any setup and tools you prefer.
-> :warning: I won't be troubleshooting any issues on different setups, outside of the suggested lab environment.

 ___

-## Recommended Lab Setup:

-1. VirtualBox hypervisor
-2. Kali Linux VM
--- recommended, but any modern linux VM should be fine
+### Part 3: Explore GitHub Codespaces

+GitHub Codespaces lets you run code in the cloud with just a browser — no need to install Python locally.

+1. Log into GitHub
+2. Create a new repository:
+3. Click the + in the top-right corner → New repository.
+4. Name it: lab-01.
+5. Choose Public (you can make it private later if you prefer).
+6. Check Add a README file.
+7. Click Create repository.
+8. On the repository page, click the green Code button → Open with Codespaces → New codespace.
+9. After a short wait, you’ll have a full coding environment running in your browser.(Will open a new tab)

 ___

-Download:
-VirtualBox: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) (Download the package for your own OS)
-Kali Linux image (latest version): [https://www.kali.org/get-kali/](https://www.kali.org/get-kali/) (For most students, I'm recommending the pre-built virtual box image)

-## Setup Instructions

-1. Install VirtualBox - Run the downloaded installer and follow the on-screen instructions.

-2. Extract the Kali VirtualBox image.
-> ⚠️ The downloaded image file is a 7zip compressed archive, so you'll first need to extract the VirtualBox image before importing to Virtualbox.

-   -- On windows you can download the offical 7zip app to extract the image. [https://www.7-zip.org/](https://www.7-zip.org/)
-   -- On Linux you can type ```7z x filename.7z```
-   -- On Mac the default archive tool should be able to extract the image.

-4. Start VirtualBox and select ‘Add’.
-We then navigate to the location our VM is downloaded and find the .vbox file.
-5. You can change any of the settings to suit your own system, and then start the VM.
-   > 💡 Base Memory: Allocate a minimum of 2048 MB RAM (more for better performance).
-   > 💡 Processors: 1 CPU (more for better performance)

-> :writing_hand: The default login is kali for the user and kali for the password!

-6. Update your kali, Open a terminal and run: ```sudo apt update && sudo apt upgrade```

-Part 3: Explore GitHub Codespaces

-GitHub Codespaces lets you run code in the cloud with just a browser — no need to install Python locally.

-Log into GitHub
-.

-Create a new repository:

-Click the + in the top-right corner → New repository.

-Name it: lab-01.

-Choose Public (you can make it private later if you prefer).

-Check Add a README file.

-Click Create repository.

-On the repository page, click the green Code button → Open with Codespaces → New codespace.

-After a short wait, you’ll have a full coding environment running in your browser.

-Part 4: Your First Python Program
+### Part 4: Your First Python Program

 In your Codespace, create a new file:

-In the Explorer panel, click New File.
+1. In the Explorer panel, click New File.

-Name it hello.py.
+2. Name it hello.py.

-Type the following code:
+3. Type the following code:

-print("Hello, world!")
+   > ```print("Hello, world!")```

 Run it by typing this command in the terminal at the bottom:

-python3 hello.py
+> ```python3 hello.py```

 You should see:

-Hello, world!
+> ```Hello, world!```

 Part 5: Using Input and Print